DanielaS-Tochi/DanielaS-Tochi/README.md

 - 👋 Hi, I’m @DanielaS-Tochi
-- 👀 I’m interested in programming learning
+- 👀 I’m interested in computer programming learning and working
-- 🌱 I’m currently learning Full-stack, UX and Phyton
+- 🌱 I’m currently learning Full-stack NodeJS
 - 💞️ I’m looking to collaborate on every project I can 😊
+- 🇦🇷 I'm from Argentina and I'm open to meet new people from all over the world  🌍🌎🌏🪐🌕(I speak Spanish and English)

 <!---